bradws/uniplugger/README.md

 At a minimum, there are generally 3 parts to a plugin arcitecture:

-1. **The main application.** This is your main application that will use the plugins.
+1. **The main application.** This is your main application that will use the plugin.
 The plugins will be discovered and loaded at run time when specified.
 2. **The plugin.** This is the piece of functionality that is abstracted out of the application for use.
-3. **The contract.** Your application needs to know what your plugin is offering, and your plugin needs to agree to provide the specifies functionality.
+3. **The contract.** Your application needs to know what your plugin is offering, and your plugin needs to agree to provide the specific functionality.

 > Take a look at the [uniplugger-example](https://github.com/bradws/uniplugger-example) project to see a simple example in action

 Similar to other plugin implementations, you'll typically do the following:

 1. Define the contract between your application and your plugin.
-This will likely be a Typescript interface.
+This is usually an interface of some-sort (e.g. a Typescript interface).
 2. Decide upon the name of a folder where to put your plugin.
 3. Define the plugin class by implementing the interface.
 Export the class with the `default` keyword.
 4. Build/transpile your plugin and put it into your folder.
 The built plugin will typically be a Javascript file.